leodube/DigitalGarden/🐞 Debug Stories/Go/Install Module with Replace Directive.md

 ## Bug

-When trying to install the Go module
+When trying to install the custom Go module, I got the following problem

 ## Solution